shyam0617/Dev-Tinder/README.md

 Router=/connection  =>Connection
 Router=/Profile => Profiles

+redux:
+react redux installation
+create a appstore that can used by all components using react redux configure store => Provider in main app.js =>  create userSlice => add reducer to store not able to acces other routes witout login created logout feature

 Topics Learned:
 1.Topic Children Routes how will you create
 2.what is default port of react ie localhost 3000: how to change it